 Returns at sunset

-A 55- 60 km route takes you up the Swakopmund riverbed, across the plains, and then ultimately through the dune field crossing the dunes from the eastern ridge and winding your way through to the western ridge.
-The scenery along way is breath taking as you ride through the rollercoasters, berms, spirals and slopes of the oldest desert in the world.
-Safety is a first so all riders are given helmets and a full safety briefing.
-Automatic, semi-automatic and manual bikes available.
+A 55-60km route takes you up the Swakopmund riverbed, across the plains, and ultimately through the dune field, crossing the dunes from the eastern ridge and winding your way through to the western ridge.
+The scenery along the way is breath-taking as you drive through the peaks and valleys of the oldest desert in the world.
+Safety is paramount, so all riders are given helmets and a full safety briefing.
+Automatic, semi-automatic and manual bikes are all available for use.

-Includes: transfers from accommodation in Swakopmund, helmet, instruction, English speaking guide.
+Includes: transfers from accommodation in Swakopmund, a helmet and instruction by the guide.

-Arrive at Windhoek's International Airport (Hosea Kutako).
-You will ideally arrive the day before the Tour start date and stay in a Windhoek City hotel.
-The first morning of your Tour, which will be a Tuesday, you will be collected early and taken to a central Hotel for a pre-departure talk.
+You will ideally need to arrive the day before the tour’s start date, arriving into Windhoek’s International Airport (Hosea Kutako) and spending the night in a local hotel.
+The tour begins on a Tuesday, and you will be collected from your hotel at 07:15 before being transferred to a central hotel for a pre-departure talk.

 MEALS AND BEVERAGES

-WHAT'S INCLUDED IN THE PRICE OF THE PROJECT?
+WHAT'S INCLUDED IN THE PRICE OF THE TOUR?

-- 5 nights’ accommodation in twin share rooms with en-suite bathrooms as above
+- 5 nights’ accommodation in twin-share rooms with en-suite bathrooms (see accommodation tab)

 - Game drives